 - Close on your mortgage.
 You’ll be notified that you have a clear to close (CTC).
 Your closing date will be finalized, and you’ll sign all documentation.
 Once your loan funds, you’ll get your keys.
 Congratulations!

 The FastTrack Credit Approval program at CrossCountry Mortgage, Inc. is the right solution for buyers searching for homes in today’s tight housing inventory.
 Don’t risk losing the perfect home to someone else.
 With a little upfront work, you’ll be able to make the home you love yours faster than anyone else.
-Get a free rate quote today, or call us at 877.245.8383.
+Start the conversation with one of our licensed loan officers.

 CrossCountry Mortgage, Inc. is an FHA Approved Lending Institution, and is not acting on behalf of or at the direction of HUD/FHA or the Federal government.
 All loans subject to underwriting approval.
 Certain restrictions apply.
 Certificate of Eligibility required for VA loans.
 CrossCountry Mortgage, Inc. is an FHA Approved Lending Institution, and is not acting on behalf of or at the direction of HUD/FHA or the Federal government.
 All loans subject to underwriting approval.
 Certain restrictions apply.
 Certificate of Eligibility required for VA loans.
 USDA Loans: Borrower income limited to 115% of median income for the area.
 Borrowers must have reasonable credit histories.
 30-year loan term.
 Housing costs cannot exceed 29% of income; total debt payments cannot exceed 41% of income.
 Homes must meet state and HCFP building codes.
 Funding fee required.
 Available only in designated USDA rural areas.